schaeferphilip/Bitcoin_Dashboard/README.md

 ![Bitcoin Dashboard Preview](/btcimg.png)

-This is a full-stack web application that fetches current and historic Bitcoin prices from an external API and stores them in a MongoDB database.
-It also computes various KPIs based on the data and displays them in a dashboard using Recharts.
+Bitcoin Dashboard is a Full-stack Data Engineering project that fetches current and historic Bitcoin prices from an external API, stores them in a MongoDB database, computes KPIs and displays them in a dashboard.
+This project demonstrates full stack software development, data engineering, data analysis, data visualization, and containerization using modern technologies.

 ## Technologies Used